pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 ```

 # Understanding errors
-When a script finishes with **non-zero exit code**, it means an error ocurred while running the script and the execution is terminated.
+When a script finishes with **non-zero exit code**, it means an error occurred while running the script, and the execution is terminated.

-That means we can purposfully end the execution of a script with an error by exiting with a non-zero exit code, like so:
+That means we can purposefully end the execution of a script with an error by exiting with a non-zero exit code, like so:

 ```json
 {